CliniBench: A Clinical Outcome Prediction Benchmark for Generative and Encoder-Based Language Models: Experimental Setup

+We implement few-shot learning by incorporating one, three, or five demonstrations into the prompt.
 The effectiveness of in-context-learning depends on the selection of demonstrations \cite{liu-2022-icl-analysis}.
 Thus, we use a retriever to find the most relevant candidates.
 The retriever takes one admission note as input query and returns the most similar admission notes from the training split.
 We conduct three different retrieval strategies and compare them to \textit{random} and \textit{gold} demonstrations.
 Namely, we use document-based semantic similarity, latent outcome similarity (classifier fine-tuned on diagnosis prediction task), and a term-based retrieving strategy.

-\paragraph{Retriever selection and majority voting.} To assess the performance of retrieval models for clinical outcome prediction, we evaluate them directly on the diagnosis prediction task.
-This enables us to gauge the impact of adding a generative LLM on top of the retrieved few-shot results.
-We apply majority voting over the annotated labels of five retrieved documents from the training split.
-From these documents, we subsequently select the top 20 most frequent labels.
-Labels from documents with a higher document similarity are prioritized in case of equal frequency.
-We evaluate the following semantic similarity retrievers based on the S-BERT architecture \cite{sbert_reimers2019}: NeuML-PubmedBERT, jina-base-v2 \cite{günther-2023-jina}, all-mpnet-base-v2\footnote{\href{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}}, all-mpnet-base-v2-neg \cite{anschutz-etal-2023-negation}, BiomedBERT \cite{gu_domain-specific_2021}, and S-PubMedBert-MS-MARCO \cite{deka-2022-s-pubmedbert-ms-marco}.
-To reduce computational costs in the few-shot experiments, we choose only the best-performing model from the semantic similarity retrievers.
-For the latent outcome similarity retrieval, we employ our fine-tuned baseline encoder (BioMedBERT) as specified in \cref{experiment_encoder}.
-We use the CLS token from the last embedding layer as a representation of the admission note.
-We expect that admission notes with similar outcomes cluster together in the embedding space and consequently outperform semantic similarity.
-Finally, we employ BM25 \cite{bm25_Robertson2009ThePR} for term-based retrieval.
+\paragraph{Retriever selection and majority voting.} To assess retrieval model performance for clinical outcome prediction, we evaluate them directly on the diagnosis prediction task.
+We apply majority voting over five retrieved training documents, selecting the top 20 most frequent labels, prioritizing documents with higher similarity in case of ties.
+We evaluate several semantic similarity retrievers based on S-BERT \cite{sbert_reimers2019} (see \cref{appendix:retrieval-model-details} for complete list), selecting only the best performer for few-shot experiments to reduce computational costs.
+For latent outcome similarity retrieval, we use our fine-tuned BioMedBERT encoder (\cref{experiment_encoder}), hypothesizing that admission notes with similar outcomes cluster in embedding space.
+We also employ BM25 \cite{bm25_Robertson2009ThePR} for term-based retrieval.

 \paragraph{Ideal retriever: \textit{gold heuristic}.} To assess the potential benefits of few-shot learning, we simulate an ideal retriever.
 Instead of retrieving based on semantic similarity, we sample demonstrations using the Otsuka similarity coefficient \cite{otsuka-similarity-1936} of annotated ICD codes.
 Since this approach requires prior knowledge of the labels to identify similar patients, the experiment is designed solely to illustrate the upper limit of few-shot learning performance when leveraging similar patient examples.